khelsai01/travelopia_assignment/README.md

 ## Installation & Getting started
 Detailed instructions on how to install, configure, and get the project running.
-For Tasks Manager app projects, guide the reviewer how to check supabase database etc.
+For Tasks Manager app projects, guide the reviewer how start the project local etc.

 ***For local***
 ```bash